What Is a Walkout Basement? (2024 Guide)

 What is a partial walkout basement?

-A partial walkout basement is usually built into a hillside, with one exterior side.
-This design is where you’ll find a door and sometimes windows.
-The other side of the basement is underground.
+A partial walkout basement is usually built into a hillside, with one exterior side and one side that’s underground.
+This design often features a door and windows.

 Does a basement count as a living space?

 A finished basement counts as a living space when it includes walls and floors, has heating installed in some way, and has a door to access the outside.
-These details are important because they influence whether the basement counts as square footage.
-That number impacts your home’s value and potential sale price if you want to get home equity financing or sell the property.
+These details influence whether the basement counts as square footage.
+The total square footage of your house impacts your home’s value and potential sale price if you want to get home equity financing or sell the property.

 Can a walkout basement be built in any soil?

-No, you can’t build a walkout basement in any soil—especially if you live in an area with a high water table near a wetland, swamp, or coastline.
-Clay soil can cause foundation problems as it expands and contracts, while shallow soil with bedrock just beneath makes excavation difficult and expensive.
+No, you can’t build a walkout basement in any soil, especially if you live in an area with a high water table near a wetland, swamp, or coastline.
+Clay soil can cause foundation problems as it expands and contracts, while shallow soil with bedrock makes excavation difficult and expensive.

 To share feedback or ask a question about this article, send a note to our Reviews team at reviews@thisoldhousereviews.com.